-Greencore Group has regional head offices in both the UK and the US and employs circa 16,000 people.
+Greencore Group has regional corporate offices in both the UK and the US and employs circa 16,000 people.

-• Greencore Convenience Foods (UK)
+• Greencore Convenience Foods UK

-With over 11,000 employees, Greencore is a leading manufacturer of convenience food products in the UK, operating out of 16 facilities.
+With over 12,500 employees, Greencore is a leading manufacturer of convenience food products in the UK, operating out of 17 facilities.
 It produces a range of sandwiches, baguettes, wraps, salads and sushi, along with chilled prepared meals, chilled soups and sauces, ambient sauces, pickles, cakes, desserts and Yorkshire Puddings for major retailers in the UK.

-In FY16, Greencore produced 580m food to go products, 224m prepared meals, quiches and packs of chilled sauces and soup and 105m cakes and desserts for the UK market.
+In FY17, Greencore produced 691m sandwiches and other food to go items, 143m chilled ready meals and 137m jars of cooking sauce for the UK market.

 Greencore also operates a chilled direct to store distribution operation in the UK which makes daily deliveries to small format retail stores.
-It operates three picking centres, 17 distribution hubs and a fleet of small chilled vans which deliver to numerous outlets daily.
+It operates six picking centres, 17 distribution hubs and a fleet of small chilled vans which deliver to numerous outlets daily.
 The direct to store business primarily supplies customers with Greencore manufactured products (largely sandwiches and ready meals) as well as chilled products manufactured by third parties.